Interior Designer Tips by Joy Moyler Interiors: Trends and Budget

 Jean: Where do you start with a designer?
 How do you know what style you want?

 Joy: Most clients don’t really have a real definition of particular styles.
 If you ask them, ‘What’s your design style?’, they don’t necessarily know that.
-Folks will often say, ‘Here’s a Pinterest board’ and they try to develop a mood from that because they can’t really identify the styles.
+Folks will often say, ‘Here’s a Pinterest board’ and try to develop a mood from that because they can’t really identify the styles.

 They don’t really know what’s contemporary, what’s Baroque, what’s Art Deco, what’s classical.
 But they can look at something—an image—and that visual exactly identifies how they feel.
 Do they feel relaxed?
 Do they feel comfortable?
 Do they feel like they’ve been transported to another country?
-Do they like exotic elements, bohemian elements?
+Do they like exotic elements or bohemian elements?
 How those items make them feel is really the storybook for what you want to tell.